 This is also the perfect time for trekking right before the rainfall.
 Nepal starts its rainfall from the end of June till mid-August.
 The season of spring and summer makes the trek much more enjoyable.

 July – August

-The rainfall hits at its peak during this time.
-Due to rainfall, it would not be advisable to trek during this season as the difficulty would rise.
+The rainfall hits its peak during this time.
+Due to rainfall, it would not be advisable to trek during this season as the difficulty would arise.
 The trails would be very slippery.
 Having to trek by ridges and descending down the trails would make it risky.

 September – October

 This is also one of the perfect seasons for the Ganesh trek.
 This season is the peak of tourists due to the favorable weather.
 As the monsoon slowly ends, a perfect trekking climate sets itself.
 The temperature goes up to 20 degrees in the day time and falls down to 5 degrees during the night time.
 This season is when trekkers enjoy trekking the most, with a clear sky, and an amazing view of the mountains.
 It is highly recommended as it’s the best time for the Ruby Valley trek, usually between mid-September to end.
 Tourists in this season are also attracted by the main festival of Nepal; Dashain and Tihar.

 As winter slowly begins, snow falls begin in the Ruby Valley Region and it eventually tough to trek.
 Nights will start to get colder.
 November is the busy season as it is the clearest month with sparkling days.
 The daytime temperatures are very stable and constant and due to this, the view of the clear blue sky and the mountain is phenomenal.
 From December, the temperature starts to get cold, and begins to snow.